siennashen-code/photobooth/README.md

 ### Failures ###
 (As of 5/26), I failed to allow the user to edit where stickers are positioned after initially placing them down.
 I have two event listeners for the stickers: one for picking them up, and one for dropping them down.
 However, the pick-up event listener seems to override the drop, and you can never let go of stickers once you initially click them.
 With more time, I would make a class for the stickers with a field that tells which state the sticker is in: dropped down, or moving.
 That way, I can control which event listener runs.
 - [Github commit of my sticky stickers](https://github.com/siennashen-code/photobooth/commit/c1ee3fb43eb94346ba85fec9e9ccde92ab69f34e)

+(5/28): I solved the sticker problem by making a sticker class!
+Everytime a sticker button is clicked, a new Sticker object is created and it is added to the stickers array in Editor.
+The sticker's img value is set too.
+By default, the floating value is true.
+In the Editor class, an event listener for clicking this sticker is created.
+If the sticker is clicked while floating, then it is drawn.
+If the sticker is already drawn (!floating) when clicked, then it is pulled out of the photostrip and is now floating.
+If the sticker is placed down somewhere not on the canvas, then the sticker is removed from the sticker array and no longer exists on the screen.

+I failed to add resizing and rotating features to my stickers due to a lack of time.
+Especially since I'm not using any libraries, doing a bunch of transformations on one sticker is kind of complicated, especially if clicking on a sticker could have multiple effects (resize, rotate, or shift).

+## Sources: